NATIONAL ALUMNI CLUB

 b.
 Each meeting Group shall elect from its membership one (1) National Representative to the Board of Directors for a term of four (4) years.
 Such member shall have full voting power at all Board meetings in which s/he chooses to participate, either by being present or by proxy.
 All proxies shall be returned to the Secretary and in hand before the date of the stated meeting.
 Such member is urged to attend the annual meeting of the Board of Directors.
 Such member shall keep his Groupís membership informed of the minutes and results of all Board of Directors meetings.
 Such member who is not able to complete his or her term of office shall be replaced through an election from the membership of that meeting Group of one (1) member to the Board of Directors for a term of four (4) years.

 Section 5.
 President of the Board of Directors, The President shall be the Chief Executive Officer(s) of the Corporation and shall, subject to the control of the Board of Directors, have general supervision, direction and control of the business and affairs of the Corporation.
 The President shall preside at all meetings of the Board of Directors.
 The President shall be ex-officio member of all standing committees and shall have the general powers and duties of management usually vested in the office of President of the Board of Directors and shall have such other powers and duties as may be prescribed by the Board of Directors or By-laws.
-The President shall be elected for a two-year term.
+The President shall be elected for a one-year term.

 Section 6.
 First Vice President of the Board of Directors.
 The First Vice President, in the absence or disability of the President shall perform the duties and exercise the powers of the President and shall perform such other duties as the Board of Directors shall prescribe.
-The First Vice President shall be elected for a two-year term and shall assume the office of the President upon the end of the Presidentís term.
+The First Vice President shall be elected for a one-year term and shall assume the office of the President upon the end of the Presidentís term.

 Section 7.
 Second Vice President of the Board of Directors.
 The Second Vice President, in the absence or disability of the President and the First Vice President, shall perform the duties of the President.
-The Second Vice President shall be elected for a two-year term and shall assume the office of the First Vice President upon the end of the First Vice Presidentís term.
+The Second Vice President shall be elected for a one-year term and shall assume the office of the First Vice President upon the end of the First Vice Presidentís term.

 Section 8.
 Secretary, appointed by the Board of Directors.
 The Secretary shall keep, or cause to be kept, a book of minutes at the principal office or such other place as the Board of Directors may order, of all meetings of Directors, with the time and place of holding, whether regular or special, and if special, how authorized, the notice thereof given, the names of those present at Directorís meeting and the proceedings thereof.
 The Secretary shall keep or cause to be kept a register showing the names of the members and their addresses.
 The Secretary shall give, or cause to be given, notice of all meetings of the Board of Directors required by the By-laws or law to be given; shall keep the seal of the Corporation and affix said seal to all documents requiring a seal, and shall have such other powers and perform such other duties as may be prescribed by the Board of Directors or the By-laws.
 The Secretary shall be appointed annually by the members of the Board by a majority vote.